 Most patients are encouraged to attend weekly sessions for a period of at least two months, if possible – although some patients may need more intensive treatment, and others may need longer periods of attendance.
 By staying at an inpatient rehab centre, patients can be taken to attend the group counselling sessions regularly, and given adequate preparation and support both before and after each meeting.

 By providing an authentic, peer-led model for personal growth and empowerment, group counselling is an effective source of optimism and self-worth for many patients.
 It provides much-needed structure to the recovery process, and teaches many new coping skills that people suffering from addiction can use in the real world.

 Addiction Treatment Programmes in Thailand

 Group therapy can be a particularly effective resource when attendance is combined with other forms of addiction treatment at a quality drug and alcohol rehab centre.
 If you or someone you know is suffering from addiction and considering inpatient treatment, the comprehensive service programme at The Dawn can help.

 We offer individual and group counselling as part of our inpatient rehab treatment, letting patients benefit from our own expertise as well as the extended community and peer support provided by group therapy.
 We also offer access to local meetings of Alcoholics Anonymous and Narcotics Anonymous, where patients can connect with others who are building bonds and working hard together to overcome their addictions.

 Our methods are so effective that we offer a relapse assurance guarantee, allowing a completely free stay of up to 28 days in the event of relapse for any patient who has completed a full programme for alcohol or drug addiction.
-Contact us today or call +66 63 048 4877 to learn more about our inpatient programmes, and take the first step on the road to recovery.
+Contact us today to learn more about our inpatient programmes, and take the first step on the road to recovery.